eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience with experimental computer architecture development and evaluation.
 	- Experience with C, C++, Python, and scripting languages.
 	- Strong interpersonal skills are needed and being a creative and dynamic presenter is a huge advantage.
++ skill set:
+	- Familiar with baremetal/system software programming and Experience with creating direct test cases or porting microbenchmarks to measure system power or performance for design verification.
+	- Familiar with CPU micro-architecture, memory sub-system and system software ( such as exception/interrupt handling, memory paging system.)
+	- Experience with software project architecture/design and python/C++11 above programming.

+Skill sets for performance engineering, such as workload analysis, in computer architecture:
++ skill set:
+	- Performance Architecture Engineer - Workloads Infrastructure
+	- We at SiFive are looking for a Performance Architecture Engineer - Workloads Infrastructure to join our growing team working on developing and improving methods for gathering and processing performance analysis data from various simulation platforms.
+SiFive is looking for someone with outstanding knowledge and skills in workloads, databases, emulation/FPGA platforms, and workflow automation who will build an environment to be used specifically with SiFive’s device simulation, emulation, and silicon environments used for generating performance data.
+	- Develop and improve methods for gathering, post-processing, storing, retrieving, and presenting performance data generated via performance analysis and regression runs from various simulation platforms.
+	- Develop new database solutions and schemas to handle an expanding array of workloads and data artifacts used for workload performance analysis.
+	- Develop and improve components and workflows for device simulation, emulation, and silicon environments used for generating performance data.
+	- 5+ years of relevant industry experience.
+	- Experience with databases, and methods for data storing, retrieving, and presenting.
+	- Experience with emulation platforms, including building and deploying FPGA images
+	- Experience with Linux, virtual machines, and AWS.
+	- Experience with workflow automation.